januszoles/ish/README.md

 	~/.ssh/id_rsa
 		Contains the private key for authentication.
-		Should be readable by the user but not accessible by others (read/write/execute).
+		Should be readable by the user but not accessible by others.
-		! ssh will *ignore* a private key file if it is accessible by others.
+		!!! ssh will IGNORE a private key file if it is accessible by others.
 ```txt
 -rw-------    1 root     root        2.5K Dec  9 13:07 id_rsa
 -rw-r--r--    1 root     root         570 Dec  9 13:07 id_rsa.pub